 - Weight Management & Nutrition

 Lipoedema fat is resistant to weight loss, but maintaining a healthy weight can prevent worsening symptoms.
-Nutrition support should focus on health and energy, not just weight loss.
+Nutrition support should focus on health and energy, not weight loss.

 - Psychosocial Support